-What is exported What is NOT exported Applications automatically identified within your enterprise by matching any kind of evidence rules published in the downloadable Application Recognition Library.
+What is NOT exported Any of the evidence records linked to these applications.
 Any of the evidence records linked to these applications.
-Application records you created manually and linked to evidence found within your enterprise.
-Any of the evidence records linked to these applications.
-Installer evidence found in the enterprise that is not yet linked to any application record.
 Any other form of evidence such as file evidence, WMI evidence, and so on.
 Application definitions downloaded in the Application Recognition Library that have not yet been identified in your enterprise.